siddharthsuneel/checkoutkit-ios/README.md

 ### Requirements

-Objective C, iOS 7.0 and later
+Objective-C, iOS 7.0 and later

 If you are using Swift, please refer to the [master branch](https://github.com/CKOTech/checkoutkit-ios).